Sheikh-Nightshader/HexEd/README.md

-HEXED
+HexEd

 Sheikh Nightshader's Hex Editing and Interleaving Tool

 Description:

-HEXED is a powerful and minimalistic hex manipulation utility built for ROM hackers, modders, and developers working with raw binary data.
+HexEd is a powerful and minimalistic hex manipulation utility built for ROM hackers, modders, and developers working with raw binary data.
 It allows users to edit binary files in hexadecimal format, perform interleaving and uninterleaving operations with custom byte intervals, and export the results easily.
 No GUI or bloat — just a fast, scriptable command-line experience.

 Key Features: